 At a Glance

-Students: 407 full-time and part-time graduate students, with 1,800 undergraduates pursuing majors through the school
+Students: 490 full-time and part-time graduate students, 100 doctoral student, and more than 1,900 undergraduates pursuing majors through the school

 Office of the Dean: 4 Huntington Street, College Avenue Campus, New Brunswick